Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it is an exclamation used to express frustration or surprise.
-The phrase does not involve actual crying, making it figurative in nature.
+The idiom does not involve actual crying, making it figurative in nature.

 Origin: